edi-sipka/mystery-dog-box/README.md

 # mystery-dog-box

-I had an idea to establish startup business related to dog gifts.
+I had an idea to establish startup business related to dog toys,treats and gifts.
-So I learned how to do landing page using HTML,CSS and JS.
+So I learned how to develop landing page using HTML,CSS and JS.

 Mystery Dog Box is a monhtly delivery of toys, treats, and mystery gift for dogs.
 This is my first project from scratch.